eliath/arena-tools/strip-exif/README.md

 **USAGE**

-`image` and `hashids` packages, available from luarocks.
+You need the `image` and `hashids` packages, available from luarocks.

     $ luarocks install image
     $ luarocks install hashids

+Run with no arguments to see usage.

+You can test on the exif-samples directory:

+    $ th strip-exif.lua ./exif-samples/

-Change the variable named `START_PATH` to change the start of the directory tree to operate on.
+Then to reset the directory back to normal:

-**IMPORTANT**

-You should not alter the `test_images_orig/` directory in any way.

-Instead, copy that folder and rename it, updating the `START_PATH` variable in the script to the new folder name.

-This will ensure you always have a clean set of images to test with, as the script alters the files directly.
+    $ git submodule update
+    $ cd exif-samples/
+    $ git clean -fdx